jesconstantine/front-end-exercise/README.md

 Hi and thanks for your interest in joining the team!

-To better assess a candidate's development skills, we would like to provide the following exercise.
-This is intended to be an exercise that can be developed within a few hours.
+We've created an exercise with the goal of getting a feel for your favorite front end tools, workflow, methodologies and experience.
+Our intention is that this exercise will not take up more than a few hours of your time.

 > Asking questions is part of the job - feel free to ask us for any clarification beyond this readme!

 Definition of done
 -------------------

-We want to develop a small checklist component, based on [a visual design spec](https://projects.invisionapp.com/share/59FOTMHR2X4#/screens/277498035).
+We want to develop a small checklist component, which renders with a visual design based on [this invision spec](https://projects.invisionapp.com/share/59FOTMHR2X4#/screens/277498035).

 Acceptance criteria
 -------------------